JonathanSemelak/D-clust/README.md

 - `-rc`, `--randomchoice`: Make a random choice of --randomchoice/-rc frames (integer, not used by default).
 - `-h`, `--help`: Show help message and exit.

+### Output

+The output files depend on the input files.
+For example, all the options that involve writing coordinates are only intented for the 'netcdf' `format`.
+Otherwise, the will be ignored.

+Several messages will be printed on screen during the execution.
+These include a summary of the clustering processings, as well as info regarding the content of each generated file.
+Briefly, the files generated will be text files containing the indexes of the frames belonging to each cluster and, if `format` is 'netcdf', trajectory files with the centers of each (and of each frame, if `writetrajs` is 'True').

 ### Comments about "dihelist" and the "dihe" format

 The `dihelist` file can be provided in two formats: A single-column file, containing the number of the atoms forming a "chain" of dihedral angles, or a four-columng file, in which the mask of each dihedral is specified.
 In every case, the atom count starts with 0.